cpulvermacher/time-travel/README.md

 - Open the tab you want to change the time in.
 - Click the Extensions icon in the toolbar, then click Time Travel.
 - Edit the date and time in the input field directly, or click the calendar icon to choose the date visually.
 - Confirm with `Enter` or by clicking the "Change Date" button.
-When first activating the extension on a tab, the page needs to be reloaded once to apply the changes.
-(Only in Chrome)
+In chrome, when first activating the extension on a tab, the page needs to be reloaded once to apply the changes.
 - Any JavaScript `Date` or `Intl.DateTimeFormat` in the current tab now returns the fake date/time you set.

 To restore the system time, click the extension icon and press Reset.